sagy101/TV-Tracker/README.md

    - Batch show adding
    - Cross-platform sync

-## Known Issues

-1. Page Transition Animation
-   - When navigating from Episodes to Shows page, there's occasionally a brief content shift before the animation completes.
-This will be addressed in a future update.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.